Updated September 23, 2020

-The symptoms of respiratory infection caused by coronavirus include fever, cough and shortness of breath.
+The symptoms of coronavirus may include fever, cough, shortness of breath, muscle aches, stomach symptoms, nausea or diarrhea.
 Flu and influenza viruses also cause similar symptoms.
 Therefore, symptoms alone do not tell whether you have normal flu or coronavirus infection.

 The national helpline 029 553 5535 gives you advice on weekdays 8:00–21:00 and on Saturdays 9:00–15:00.
 The helpline provides general information on coronavirus but does not provide health counselling or guidance in case of acute symptoms.

 More information on coronavirus COVID-19 (Finnish institute for health and welfare THL)